odytrice/Operation/ReadMe.md

 ###3.
 Linq Syntax

-The `Operation<T>` also allows you chain operations using Linq query syntax.
+You can also chain operations using Linq query syntax.
 This makes the flow of execution clearer.
     It also allows you to easily combine the interim results of operations as shown below

 ```csharp